Iwan-Teague/Rusty-Jack/LOOT_VIEWER_GUIDE.md

 ## Tips

-✅ **Browse Multiple Files**: After viewing a file, press BACK to return to file list - no need to navigate from main menu again
+- Browse multiple files: After viewing a file, press BACK to return to file list - no need to navigate from main menu again

-✅ **Quick Navigation**: Use SELECT to jump down pages quickly when reading long files
+- Quick navigation: Use SELECT to jump down pages quickly when reading long files

-✅ **Check Position**: The `(current/total)` indicator always shows where you are in the file
+- Check position: The `(current/total)` indicator always shows where you are in the file

-✅ **Long Lines**: Lines longer than 18 characters automatically wrap to next line
+- Long lines: Lines longer than 18 characters automatically wrap to next line

-⚠️ **Large Files**: Files with 5000+ lines will be truncated - you'll see the first 5000 lines only
+- Large files: Files with 5000+ lines will be truncated - you'll see the first 5000 lines only

 ## Example Workflow